This is the multi-page printable view of this section. Click here to print.

 NeedHow

-Create a blend profileAsset Browser → Create Asset → GS_PhantomCamBlendProfile
+Create a blend profileAsset Editor → New → GS_PhantomCamBlendProfile

-Assign a profile to a cameraSet the Blend Profile reference in the Phantom Camera component properties
+Assign a profile to the cam systemSet the Blend Profile slot on the Cam Core component

-Share one profile across many camerasAssign the same asset reference to multiple Phantom Camera components
+Share one profile across many camsUse the same asset reference across multiple Cam Core components (Tier 3 / multi-rig)

 Glossary